GloryKelechi/Mall_Customer_Analysis/README.md

 ![Customer Segments](Customer_Segments.png)

-This analysis compares Annual Spending Scores and Annual Income, and further segments it into clusters that define their spending behaviors.
+This analysis compares Annual Spending Scores and Annual Income, and I segmented it into clusters following the noticeable patterns, these clusters define their spending behaviors.